VetsFirstChoice/react-boilerplate-typescript/docs/js/redux-saga.md

 }
 ```

-Then, in your `index.ts`, use a decorator to inject the root saga:
+Then, in your `index.tsx`, use a decorator to inject the root saga:

 ```JS
 import injectSaga from 'utils/injectSaga';